Sanmayce/Schmekeriada/README.md

-# Schmekeriada - superfast Linux/Windows console tool to sort lines
+# Schmekerezada - superfast Linux/Windows console tool to sort lines, internally
 Homepage: http://www.sanmayce.com/Schmekeriada/

-One of the benchmarks - sorting Linux kernel 38.9/33.1=1.17x faster than 'sort':
+One of the benchmarks - sorting Linux kernel 38.9/33.1=1.17x faster than 'sort' on a "weak-n-old" educational laptop:

 ```
 Machine: